 - not using vaginal douches – they disturb the natural protective acidity in your vagina

-Is there anything I can do to feel more comfortable when I have a vaginal infection?
+FAQ: How to relieve symptoms Is there anything I can do to feel more comfortable when I have a vaginal infection?

 - Wear loose-fitting, cotton clothes rather than tight clothes, or nylon underwear or tights.